 Her awards include the 1997 Distinguished Alumni Award from St. Mary’s Episcopal School in Memphis, TN, the 2018 Margaret Cochran Corbin Award from Daughters of the American Revolution and the 2018 Tri Delta Woman of Achievement Award.

 At Vanderbilt, she was honored with the Distinguished Alumni Award in 2012 and officiated Vanderbilt’s ROTC commissioning ceremony in May of 2012 and 2018.
 She has supported Athletics, the College of Arts and Science and the Wild Bunch Acquisitions Fund.

-She and her husband, Wayne, reside in Williamsburg, Virginia.
+She and her husband, Wayne, reside in Oro Valley, Arizona.

 View Board Member Directory »